 - From Seed to Pumpkin by Wendy Pfeffer

 - It’s Pumpkin Day, Mouse (If You Give…) by Laura Numeroff

 - The Berenstain Bears Harvest Festival by Mike Berenstain

 - Sky Tree (Seeing Science Through Art) Thomas Locker

 1. Leaf Window Collage

 This fun fall activity for preschoolers starts with a nature walk collecting leaves.
-Once back inside, the children arranges their leaves onto a laminating sheet and accented it with a black construction paper frame.
-An adult then runs it thru the laminator.
+Once back inside, the children arranged their leaves onto a laminating sheet and accented it with a black construction paper frame.
+An adult then runs it through the laminator.
 This can be done with contact paper if you prefer not to use heat.

 2. Apple Prints

 This is a simple, favorite preschool craft.
 Cut an apple in half.
 Cut a handle into the apple.
 Then let your little one use it to stamp apple prints onto their paper.